Updated: 7/17/20 | July 17th, 2020

 - Realize that as a traveler, there are times your connection will be too slow to use a VPN.
 If your connection is horribly slow to start with, your VPN may not even connect, or be unusable if it does.
 In such cases, just limit what you do online to things that don’t require high levels of security.

 - If you’ve got an unreliable Internet connection, make sure your VPN stays active.
 If your Wi-Fi drops out, or the Internet stops working, your VPN will disconnect — and it won’t always reconnect automatically afterward.
 Always keep an eye on the app’s icon in your task or notification bar, and reconnect if you don’t see it.

 - Finally, understand that most VPNs provide security, not anonymity.
 You’re protected from hackers and other malicious people anywhere between you and the VPN endpoint you’re using — but most VPN companies do log the sites and services you connect to, along with your account and credit card information.
 In such cases, especially if they’re U.S. based, those details can be provided to law enforcement in certain situations.
 Long story short: don’t do anything stupid.

 Dave runs Too Many Adapters, a site devoted to technology for travelers.
 A geek as long as he can remember, he worked in IT for fifteen years.
-Now based out of a backpack long term, Dave writes about travel and tech from anywhere with half-decent Internet and a great view.
-You can also find him talking about the life of a long-term traveller at What’s Dave Doing?
+Now based out of a backpack, Dave writes about travel and tech from anywhere with half-decent Internet and a great view.
+You can also find him talking about the life of a long-term traveler at What’s Dave Doing?